Brisbane Bears: Coach and player signings

 Recently retired Hawthorn footballer Peter Knights on 27 October was announced coach just weeks later getting the nod over candidates John Todd, Ron Barassi and Alex Jesaulenko.

-Millionaire and Qintex owner Christopher Skase was appointed deputy chairman.
-Qintex General Manager Ian Curtis was also appointed to the club's board.
+Skase was appointed deputy chairman and Qintex General Manager Ian Curtis was also appointed to the club's board.

 In December 1986, the branding and Brisbane Bears name was leaked to the public.
 The new marketing department intended for the bear mascot to resemble Dreamworld's mascot Kenny to appeal to children and tourists.
 They created two variations of the bear, a smiling bear for the VFL logo and an "angry bear" for games that would appear roaring for matches and many of the marketing and promotional materials for the club.
 The club unveiled a playing strip consisting of a gold with a maroon yoke and a triangular "BB" logo intended to represent a stylised map of the club's home state, Queensland, with the outline of a koala head appearing inside of the larger B. Maroon was chosen as the state colour of Queensland and gold as symbolic of the Queensland sunshine.

 Collingwood's Mark Williams was the new club's first player signing.
 Other marquee signings were Geoff Raines and Jim Edmond, however most of the other players were from the SANFL and the WAFL.
 Most notably there were few local Queenslanders in the side.
 Queenslanders were approached, however there were very few playing in the VFL level at the time.
 In search of a marquee Queenslander, the Bears approached up and coming Hawthorn Football Club full-forward Jason Dunstall with a $2 million 10-year deal to spearhead the club, however he declined.
 The Bears were exposed for their lack of local talent but among the local names in the inaugural squad were Gary Shaw, Frank Dunell, Tony Beckett, Darren Carlson, Allan Giffard and Stuart Glascott.
 However few of the Queenslanders in the side made an impact.

 Upon its admission, the Bears did not have a large reserve of local players from which to compile a VFL-standard playing list.
 To assist with its inaugural playing list, the VFL arranged for every other club to provide at least two players; understandably, other clubs were averse to providing top-line players and few of the players provided were of a high quality.
 The Bears pursued a number of stars aggressively and did manage a few key signings, including Collingwood's captain Mark Williams, and 1985 Brownlow Medallist Brad Hardie.
 A significant proportion of the player list was recruited from the South Australian National Football League and West Australian Football League.
 Mark Mickan, a 6 ft 5 in ruckman recruited from West Adelaide, was appointed captain of the Bears in its inaugural season.